HughP/Koine-Reported-Speech-Comparison/README.md

 ### Internal referencing

 I need to have some way to indicate Antecedent and pronoun linkage.
 I see this as needing to tag _Antecedents_ and _Pronouns_ in two separate ways.
-First they need an ID which will link them to each other with a relationship.
-Second they need link to an absolute concept entity.
+First they need an ID which will link them to each other with a relationship (syntactic linkage).
+Second they need link to an absolute concept entity (semantic linkage).
 This concept entity may also need to be linked to another concept entity via a dictionary, or I need a property which allows for Metaphorical representation.
 For instance: "You brood of vipers." _Vipers_ is an entity, but _brood of vipers_ is a different entity as is also the metaphorical concept that stands behind the phrase.
-I t might be appropriate to link  _vipers_ by itself to an entity id with an attribute of animals, but it would be better suited for research if the phrase could link to the entityID for the metaphorical meaning.
+It might be appropriate to link  _vipers_ by itself to an entity id with an attribute of animals, but it would be better suited for research if the phrase could link to the entityID for the metaphorical meaning.

 Antecedent pronoun ID relationship: refersTo (entityID and InstanceID), isReferedToBy(entityID and InstanceID)

 ```
 He shall take away the sins of the world.
-(He)refersTo --> Lamb of God(entityID:1234)  --> Metaphorically refers to Jesus(entityID:1233).
+(He)refersTo --> Lamb of God(entityID:xxxx; sameAs:Q201171)  --> Metaphorically refers to Jesus(entityID:xxxx; sameAs:Q302).
 ```

 ![](/icons/snakes.svg)

+#### Syntactic referencing
+If each word of the corpus is numbered with a unique ID then a second element can be used with the number of the word to which it refers.

 ### Things

 Broadly speaking: `Things` need to be categorized.
 I am not sure if this happens in the corpus or if this happens in a dictionary to which the corpus is dynamically linked (as in Linked Data linked).
 In dealing with pronouns, it would be very helpful if `people` and `places` had specific ID's (which are dereferenceable) worked out based on semantics (rather than Strong's numbers).
 One option, which I'm not a particular fan of is using something like  `sameAs: "WikiDataID"``

 ```
-<thing type="person" sameAs="Q302" id="">Jesus</thing>
+<thing type="person" sameAs="Q302" id="" wordAnchorID="">Jesus</thing>
 ```

 How do I handle titles?
 "Lamb of God" --> Jesus or Jesus(entity) <-- Jesus(person) <-- LambOfGod(title).
 Each of these concepts can be and are unique.